Product Reviews

 With Salesforce's financial backing, Slack has leveled the playing field, registering an annual income of over $20 billion and a net valuation of $200 billion.

 Developed in response to Slack’s rising popularity, Microsoft Teams was the outcome of the increasing demand for seamless collaboration in the workplace.
-It was introduced in 2017 to fit right in with Microsoft's productivity suite of applications, bringing users a single platform for communication, file sharing, and project collaboration.
+It was introduced in 2017 to fit right in with Microsoft's productivity suite of applications, including Microsoft Azure, bringing users a single platform for communication, file sharing, and project collaboration.

 Although Microsoft Teams touts big numbers, citing 300 million active users, Slack claims its remote work users are more engaged.
 So, who takes the crown between Slack vs. Microsoft Teams?
 Read on to find out.